Helene lashes the South with wind and sheets of rain. Millions are without power

 “If you are trapped and need help please call for rescuers – DO NOT TRY TO TREAD FLOODWATERS YOURSELF,” the sheriff’s office warned in a Facebook post.
 Authorities said the water could contain live wires, sewage, sharp objects and other debris.

-More than 3 million customers were in the dark across much of the southeastern U.S.
+Nearly 4 million homes and businesses were without power Friday morning in Florida, Georgia and South Carolina, according to poweroutage.us, which tracks utility reports.

 One person was killed in Florida when a sign fell on their car, and two people were reported killed in a possible tornado in south Georgia as the storm approached.
-Another person died in Charlotte, North Carolina, when a tree fell on a home.
+Trees that toppled onto homes were blamed for deaths in Charlotte, North Carolina, and Anderson County, South Carolina.

 The hurricane came ashore near the mouth of the Aucilla River on Florida's Gulf Coast.
-That location was only about 20 miles (32 kilometers) northwest of where Hurricane Idalia came ashore last year at nearly the same ferocity and caused widespread damage.
+That location was only about 20 miles (32 kilometers) northwest of where Hurricane Idalia hit last year at nearly the same ferocity and caused widespread damage.

-As the hurricane’s eye passed near Valdosta, Georgia, a city of 55,000 near the Florida line, dozens of people huddled early Friday in the darkened lobby as winds whistled and howled outside.
+As the hurricane’s eye passed near Valdosta, Georgia, a city of 55,000 near the Florida line, dozens of people huddled early Friday in a darkened hotel lobby.
+The wind whistled and howled outside.

-Electricity was out, with hall emergency lights, flashlights and cellphones providing the only illumination.
-Water dripped from light fixtures in the lobby dining area and roof debris fell to the ground outside.
+Electricity was out, with hallway emergency lights, flashlights and cellphones providing the only illumination.
+Water dripped from light fixtures in the lobby dining area, and roof debris fell to the ground outside.

 Fermin Herrera, 20, his wife and their 2-month-old daughter left their room on the top floor of the hotel, where they took shelter because they were concerned about trees falling on their Valdosta home.